 More information about Red-shouldered Hawks can be found here: Wikipedia – Red-shouldered Hawk

-The Swainson’s Hawk (Buteo swainsoni) is another large Buteo frequently seen around the DFW Area in the summer time.
-Swainson’s Hawks spend their winters in South America, and only reach portions of the United States after a long springtime migration.
+The Swainson’s Hawk (Buteo swainsoni) is another large Buteo frequently seen around the DFW Area during their migration in the fall and spring.
+Swainson’s Hawks spend the winter in South America, and only reach portions of the United States after a long springtime migration.

 The Swainson’s Hawk is usually seen at altitude, soaring high over our urban development.
 In the air they are recognizable by their unique colors and configuration.
 Swainson’s Hawks have darkly colored heads and light undersides.
 Their flight feathers create a contrasting darkly colored trailing edge on their wings.
 In flight, the wings of these Buteos often appears narrower and more pointed that those of other similar species.